-COMM 483 - Leadership and General Management (formerly COMM 486R)
+COMM 483 - Leadership and General Management

 COMM 483 is worth six credits and is taught over six weekends in Term 2.
-Over the term, you will be required to analyze approximately 35 cases, write a 10-page self-reflective essay, complete 4-5 group assignments, stay up-to-date with current events, and actively participate in the class discussions.
+Over the term, students will be required to analyze approximately 30 cases, write a 10-page self-reflective essay, complete 4-5 group assignments, stay up-to-date with current events, and actively participate in the class discussions.
 The summer before, you will also be required to complete various readings on leadership.
-There is one off-campus class retreat and an active social aspect and deep collegial connection to the course.
+There is an active social aspect and deep collegial connection to the course.

 The objectives of this course are:

 - to become self-aware of and develop one’s ability to exercise leadership.

 - to integrate and apply knowledge gained from previous business courses to business cases.